Metabolix/HackBGRT/README.md

 When booting on a UEFI-based computer, Windows may show a vendor-defined logo which is stored on the UEFI firmware in a section called Boot Graphics Resource Table (BGRT).
 It's usually very difficult to change the image permanently, but a custom UEFI application may be used to overwrite it during the boot.
 HackBGRT does exactly that.

+**Note:** The original logo is often visible for a moment before HackBGRT is started.
+This is expected, please do not report this "bug".
+This can't be changed without modifying computer firmware, which this project will not do.

 ## Usage

 **Important:** If you mess up the installation, your system may become unbootable!
 Create a rescue disk before use.
 This software comes with no warranty.
 Use at your own risk.